Principal Investigator

 On emails:

-(1) I have a very low threshold for eloquent and insincere rhetoric.
-If you aren't honestly interested in the work the lab does, save yourself the effort and don't write to me and ask for a position.
+I have a very low threshold for eloquent and insincere rhetoric.
+If you aren't interested in the work the lab does, don't ask for a position.
+If I think your email was written by AI, your message will be marked as spam.

-(2) If you are selling a product or service, your message will be marked as spam.
+If you are selling a product or service, your message will be marked as spam.

-(3) If you are applying to grad school at UCLA and you'd like to work with me, there is no benefit to emailing me now.
-I can take students through the NSIDP but I probably will not until the lab has another substantial research project grant, and there is no way to know if that will be true or not in fall 2024.
+If you are applying to grad school at UCLA and you'd like to work with me, there is no benefit to emailing me now.
+I can take students through the NSIDP but I probably will not until the lab has another substantial research project grant, and there is no way to know if that will be true or not in fall 2025.
 My advice to you, whoever you are, is to think hard about (1) whether you definitely want to do a PhD and (2) whether you definitely want to live in LA, and if you're sure the answer to both of those is yes, then apply and hope for the best.

 Current Appointment: Assistant Professor, Department of Psychiatry & Biobehavioral Sciences at UCLA.